MarkNahabedian/BracketCityPuzzle.jl/docs/src/index.md

 show_puzzle(parsed)
 ```

+Unfortunately, the "blank"  "___" characters are lost during the cut and
+paste of the puzzle text.

 Above, I can now see the puzzle in an indented "outline" style that
 makes the nesting of the brackets obvious.
 Each bracket is identified
 with a unique number so we can indicate which clue is being answered.